Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Cocktail stall towards the end of the night market

-At the western end, you’ll find a large entrance gate similar to the one at the eastern end of the night market.
+At the Western Entrance, you’ll find a large entrance gate similar to the one at the eastern end of the night market, but usually with less people.

-When I last visited, there were some lights in trees here, further adding to the atmosphere at this quieter end of the night market.
+When I last visited, there were some lights in the trees here, further adding to the atmosphere at this quieter end of the night market.
+I shared a photo of it higher up in the article.

 Lane 2: Going out of the Night Market

 Believe it or not, you’ve now only covered half of Raohe Night Market.
-We still need to walk all the way back via the lane on the south side of the street, again keeping to your right.
+We still need to walk all the way back via the lane on the south side of Raohe Street, again keeping to your right.

 A night market vendor at a frying station, with a pyramid of small plates with squid chunks on them on the counter in the foreground